hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 Specify the main preference of key switch, cap, stabilizer, vertical alignment, etc.
 F360 file holds the preference.

+You can run this command more than once.

 4. Load KLE file

 It can consume tens of minutes.
-F360 isn't very suitable to P2PPCB Composer, but you don't want to pay thousands of USD for CATIA, right?
+F360 isn't very suitable to P2PPCB Composer, but you don't want to pay thousands of USD for CATIA, I guess.

 5. Adjust each key